 Whether adding on or conducting major repairs phased inspections can assure the project is completed according to current residential construction codes.
 As with new construction phased inspections will check each phase of the remodeling or repair process.

 If you have ever experienced storm or fire damage you know how challenging it is to get things back to the way they were.
-While dealing with insurance companies contractors show up from everywhere.
-As with new construction or remodeling phased inspections conducted by a licensed real estate inspector will assure repairs are completed correctly.
+Contractors show up from everywhere, insurance companies want to settle quickly, and you are caught in the middle.
+As with new construction or remodeling, phased inspections conducted by a licensed real estate inspector will assure your repairs are completed correctly.